WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ### Integrity identifiers ### {#accept-signature-integrity}

-Identifiers starting with "mi/" indicate that the client supports the `MI` header field ({{!I-D.thomson-http-mice}}) with the parameter from the HTTP MI Parameter Registry registry named in lower-case by the rest of the identifier.
+Identifiers starting with "mi-draft2/" indicate that the client supports the `MI-Draft2` header field (equivalent to `MI` in {{!I-D.thomson-http-mice}}) with the parameter from the HTTP MI
+Parameter Registry registry named in lower-case by the rest of the identifier.
-For example, "mi/mi-blake2" indicates support for Merkle integrity with the as-yet-unspecified mi-blake2 parameter, and "-digest/mi-sha256" indicates non-support for Merkle integrity with the mi-sha256 content encoding.
+For example, "mi-draft2/mi-blake2" indicates support for Merkle integrity with the as-yet-unspecified mi-blake2 parameter, and "-mi-draft2/mi-sha256-draft2" indicates non-support for Merkle integrity with the mi-sha256-draft2 content encoding.

-If the `Accept-Signature` header field is present, servers SHOULD assume support for "mi/mi-sha256" unless the header field states otherwise.
+If the `Accept-Signature` header field is present, servers SHOULD assume support for "mi-draft2/mi-sha256-draft2" unless the header field states otherwise.

 ### Key type identifiers ### {#accept-signature-key-types}